Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 __Unchecked Exception__

-- The classes which inherit RuntimeException are known as unchecked exceptions.
 - Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
 - Example:  ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.